 Yup.
 Link building can be a royal pain in the you-know-what.

-But since 93% of all online experiences begin with a search engine, it’s a necessary evil.
+But since over 90% of all online experiences begin with a search engine, it’s a necessary evil.

 In fact, link building could very well be the single most important aspect of your SEO strategy.

 The good news is, you don’t have to dig through mountains of data to figure out which local link building techniques are the best and how to implement them in the most efficient, effective way.

 We’ve actually done the legwork for you and compiled a 10 step “cheat sheet” for your reference.
 Ready?
 Here we go!

 1. Conduct your own research and publish the data.

 You might have already noticed that we frequently link back to relevant data that supports our articles.
 Not only does this demonstrate that we’ve done adequate research and that our content is reliable, but it also provides our readers with additional resources that they might find useful.

 If you’re having trouble getting people to link to your content, sharing data is a great way to gain some more traction.
 But rather than using someone else’s data, conducting your own study and generating your own statistics can be much more effective.